What Does Hazelnut Do To Your Body?

-Being authentic, embracing our nature, and becoming our best versions is what brings Cravers Club members together.
-We do not subtle for fake or sloppy.
-That is why we sunbathe rather than hitting the solarium, pet a cat to relax not a stuffed toy, not hurt animals in any way in general, and turn to the least processed food.
+Being authentic, embracing our nature, and becoming our best versions is what brings CRAVERS Club members together.
+We don’t settle? for fake or sloppy.
+That is why we sunbathe rather than hitting the solarium, pet a cat to relax and not a stuffed toy, don’t hurt animals in any way in general, and turn to the least processed food.

 What are Hazelnuts?

-Hazelnut is a round-shaped fruit with a pointy edge on the side and grows on hazel trees.
+Let’s start with the very basics.
+Hazelnut is a round-shaped fruit with a pointy bottom and grows on hazel trees.
 This brown superfruit loves warm winters, altitude, and humic soil.
 If the temperature goes below 2°C (35.6°F), it gets damaged and loses its quality.
 The tree blossoms right before spring and is harvested in August.

-This tough-shelled nutritional treasure can be produced in Mediterranean countries with a mild climate like Turkey, Azerbaijan, Greece, Italy, Cyprus, Spain, and southern Georgia.
+This tough-shelled nutritional treasure can be produced in Mediterranean countries with mild climates like Turkey, Azerbaijan, Greece, Italy, Cyprus, Spain, and southern Georgia.
 However, the special conditions required to grow this delicate fruit limit the best kinds to a particular geography, to Northern Anatolia to be specific.
 This type grown here is named corylus colurna, also called the Turkish hazelnut or filbert.
-Turkey is the world’s biggest hazelnut supplier which produces about 73 percent of the global market.
+Turkey is the world’s biggest hazelnut supplier which produces about 73% of the global market.

 Locals classify hazelnuts into two groups based on their quality: Giresun and Levant.

 The Giresun hazelnut, named after the province it is grown in, is the highest quality hazelnut in the world.
 When decorticated, meaning it is separated from its hard shell, the diameter of the hazelnut is about 13-15mm.
 Giresun's quality is fatty, nutritious, aromatic, and delicious with a unique scent.
 It is what CRAVERS hazelnut spreads and energy balls are made of.